-The Ohio Department of Health reported 1,129 newly confirmed cases and 81 hospitalizations on Friday.
+The Ohio Department of Health reported 7,065 new cases of COVID-19, 241 hospitalizations and 78 deaths on Saturday.

 WHAT YOU NEED TO KNOW

 For most people, the virus causes mild or moderate symptoms that clear up in a couple of weeks.
 Older adults and people with existing health problems are at higher risk of more severe illness, including pneumonia, or death.

 10TV is committed to bringing you a FACTS NOT FEAR approach to our coronavirus reporting.
 You can count on 10TV to give you the latest developments and the impacts on you and your family.
 For complete coverage, visit: 10TV.com/coronavirus.

 For more information on Ohio's response to COVID-19, visit coronavirus.ohio.gov or call 1-833-4-ASK-ODH.